rendering of AlmaViva,

 When: The 15th annual Affordable Housing Development Competition begins February 2015.

-Third Place: LA355, Brighton, Massachusetts.
+Third Place: Jackson Spring, Boston, Massachusetts.
 A student team from Harvard University and the Massachusetts Institute of Technology collaborated with the nonprofit The Community Builders.

 Sponsored by: The Federal Home Loan Bank of Boston; Kevin P. Martin & Associates, P.C.; Boston Society of Architects/AIA; ICON architecture, inc.; and Citizens' Housing and Planning Association.